liorosenman/flights_project/backend/readme.md

 # ADDITIONS:
     1. In create a ticket - check if tickets left. // DONE
-    2. Create Countries --> User_roles --> airportuser
+    2. Create Countries --> User_roles --> airportuser //DONE
-    3. Automatic modification of activity of a flight that took off:
+    3. Automatic modification of activity of a flight that took off: (There are more) //DONE
         a.
 Add a ticket
         b. get all flights
         c. get flights by id
         d. get my flights
         e. update flight
-    4. get-delete-put = Add ID as a seperate argument.
+    4. get-delete-put = Add ID as a seperate argument. //DONE
     4. Login method should consider activity/inactivity.
-    5. In get methods - Showing name and not id.
+    5. In get methods - Showing name and not id. //DONE
-    6. Decorators
+    6. Decorators //DONE
     7. Exclude inactive flights in the stored procedures.
     8. get_user_by_username --- Show everything except for the password
     9. Don't allow one user to use method on an object that belongs to another user. //DONE
-    10. Adjust id to name in GET methods.
+    10. Adjust id to name in GET methods. //DONE

 # Facade Base:
     1. get_all_flights()